Timophilia (Arousal from Wealth)

 Safety, consent & law

-As an attraction pattern, the idea raises no inherent legal issue and carries no documented risk specific to it.
-Ordinary expectations apply to any relationship where money or status features prominently: honesty about intentions, mutual consent, and care to avoid coercion or financial exploitation.
-The most important caveat here is epistemic rather than legal: this is a thinly sourced lexical coinage, and it should always be cited tentatively and never presented as a recognized clinical diagnosis.
+As an attraction pattern the idea raises no legal issue and carries no risk specific to it.
+The ordinary expectations apply to any relationship in which money or status is prominent: honesty about intentions, mutual consent, and care not to slide into coercion or financial exploitation.
+The main caveat here is epistemic rather than legal.
+This is a lexical coinage with a single traceable source, and it should be cited tentatively and never presented as a recognised clinical diagnosis.

 - Findom41/100Power, Roles & ScenariosA consensual power-exchange dynamic in which a financial submissive (a "paypig" or "money slave") derives arousal from sending money or gifts to a dominant who controls their spending.
 The surrender of resources, not any goods received, is the erotic charge.41